-Similarly, the concept of lean manufacturing can be replicated, of course, with modifications.
-Collaboration between owners and contractors on engineering, procurement, construction, and delivery issues delivers benefits for the short-term.
-However, a larger picture is to combine forces to pursue a common enemy- waste in the entire system.
-PEMS enables owners and suppliers to work on the same side of the transactional fence- together focused on drastically reducing waste.
+Similarly, the concept of lean manufacturing can be replicated with modifications.
+Collaboration between owners and contractors on engineering, procurement, construction, and delivery issues presets benefits for the short term.
+However, a larger picture is to combine forces to pursue a common enemy-waste in the entire system.
+PEMS enables owners and suppliers to work on the same side of the transactional fence focused on drastically reducing waste.

-The aggregate profitability of the oil company sector is about seven percent, and that of the service sector is about four percent.
-The real enemy is the eighty-nine percent of costs of the combined sectors.
+The aggregate profitability of the oil company sector is about 7%, and that of the service sector is about 4%.2 The real enemy is the 89% of costs of the combined sectors.